EmilDickson/montyhallproblem/README.md

 The backend was written in node, and handles all of the application logic.
 Tests were written using Jest.

 ## How do I try it out?
-Well, first of all, clone the repository, then:
+First of all, clone the repository.
+Then:
 ```
 cd api
 npm install